Analysis: Is Sony buying time - or problems?

 “We have done a lot in terms of realigning our portfolio over the last six months,” he added.

-Last month, Hirai agreed to pay $771 million for the 42 percent Sony did not already own in medical information website operator So-net Entertainment 3789.T.
+Last month, Hirai agreed to pay $771 million for the 42 percent Sony did not already own in medical information website operator So-net Entertainment.

 A month earlier, he said his company would buy California-based Gaikai Inc for $380 million to help establish an internet-based “cloud” gaming service.